Discovering Yourstory

 Question Everything

-Learning to recognize biases in presentation and translation is important.
-History has been subject to revisionism by the patriarchy, people with nationalistic motives, second-wave feminists, and most recently neopagans.
-The documentation of history has always been in the hands of the learned elite who colluded with Power to make their culture was placed on a moral high ground.
+Learn to recognize biases in presentation and translation.
+The documentation of history has always been in the hands of the learned elite who colluded with Power to make their culture THE consensual reality.
+History has been subject to revisionism by the patriarchy, people with nationalistic motives, second-wave feminists, and most recently neopagans and high school textbook publishers.

-Look for those contextual errors in things you read.
-For example, if you see someone writing about witch doctors in Indigenous North American cultures understand that person is using a word that is not relevant to that culture.
+There will be contextual errors in things you read that are often tools of oppression.
+For example, if you see someone writing about “witchcraft” in Indigenous North American cultures understand that person is using a word that is not relevant to that culture and doesn’t accurately describe the practices.
+The innate fear of this word amongst Western European populations was used to justify land grabs and the displacement of Indigenous people.
+This is not the only time you will see me write about this.

 Use Primary Sources Whenever Possible

-I am sure some of you have seen those terrible formulaic plant history paragraphs at the beginning of scientific journal articles.
-Researchers who write medical journal articles are told writing a brief blurb gives a nod to plant medicine as a long-standing tradition and validates their research.
+I am sure some of you have seen those terrible formulaic “history” paragraphs at the beginning of scientific journal articles.
+Researchers who write medical journal articles are told writing that paragraph establishes plant medicine as a long-standing tradition and validates their research and they aren’t particularly concerned about accuracy.

-I cannot count the times I have read one of those that started with something like, “Dioscórides says in his Materia Medica” and thought to myself, “No, he most certainly did not.”
-Some authors copy information from secondary sources that inaccurately cite primary sources.
-If you aren’t going to read the whole thing, at least fact-check quotes.
-Don’t pass erroneous attributions along to the next person.
+I cannot count the times I have read one of those that started with something like, “Dioscórides says in his Materia Medica” and thought to myself, “No, he most certainly did not.
+Unfortunately, many researchers copy information gleaned from other secondary sources that inaccurately cite primary sources without fact-checking the quotes.
+If you are going to write about history, don’t pass erroneous attributions along to the next person.

 Don’t Rely Too Heavily on Expert Commentary